Grus Sentencing – Affidavits Needed

 On October 1, 2013, terrified mother of two Hanadi Mohammed came to the Ottawa Police begging for help.
 Her brutal husband Hamid Ayoub had threatened her with a knife in front of the children because she had reported his abuse to the police.
 A few weeks earlier she had run from her husband at Ottawa airport, called 911 and taken the children to a friend’s home.

-But the next day Detective Erin McMullen did nothing.
+But the next day Detective Erin McMullan did nothing.

-Hanadi trusted McMullen.
+Hanadi trusted McMullan.
 What else could the poor woman do?
-But Detective Erin McMullen’s promise to help her and charge her husband was a sham.
+But Detective Erin McMullan’s promise to help her and charge her husband was a sham.

 Like many abused women with limited English and no support, Hanadi ended up returning to her violent husband for years of further terror and violence.
 This according to sworn testimony.